citp/privacy-policy-historical/e/et/etc/etcconnect.com.md

 **User Generated Content**

 You are responsible for any content, including personal information, that you contribute to be published or displayed (“posted”) on this Site, or that you transmit to other users of this Site (collectively, “User Generated Content”).
 Your User Generated Content is posted on and transmitted to other users of this Site at your own risk.
 We cannot control the actions of other users of this Site with whom you may choose to share your User Generated Content.
 We can also not responsible for circumvention of any privacy settings or security measures contained on this Site.
 As a result, we cannot and do not guarantee that your User Generated Content will not be viewed by unauthorized persons.
 You understand and acknowledge that, even after removal, copies of your User Generated Content may remain viewable in cached and archived pages, or might have been copied or stored by other Site users.
-Proper access and use of information provided on this Site, including User Generated Content, is governed by our Terms of Use <http://www.etcconnect.com/Privacy-Policy-and-terms-of-use.aspx.>
+Proper access and use of information provided on this Site, including User Generated Content, is governed by our Terms of Use.

 **Choices About How We Use and Disclose Your Information**

 We strive to provide you with choices regarding the personal information you provide to us.
 Below are some mechanisms that provide you with control over certain information:

   * _Cookies_.
 If you do not wish us to collect cookies, you may set your browser to refuse cookies, or to alert you when cookies are being sent.
 If you do so, please note that some parts of this Site may then be inaccessible or may not function properly.
-  * _Offers from Us._ If you do not wish to receive promotional materials, marketing materials email offers or newsletters from us, you can opt-out of receiving such information from us (other than emails related to the completion of your registration, correction of user data, change of password and other similar communications essential to your transactions on this Site) by using the unsubscribe process at the bottom of the email, by checking the relevant box located on the form on which we collected your data, adjusting your user preferences in your account profile, if applicable, or by sending us an email stating your request to [privacy@etcconnect.com](mailto:privacy@etcconnect.com).
+  * _Offers from Us._ If you do not wish to receive promotional materials, marketing materials email offers or newsletters from us, you can opt-out of receiving such information from us (other than emails related to the completion of your registration, correction of user data, change of password and other similar communications essential to your transactions on this Site) by using the unsubscribe process at the bottom of the email, by checking the relevant box located on the form on which we collected your data, adjusting your user preferences in your account profile, if applicable, or by sending us an email stating your request to [webmaster@etcconnect.com](mailto:webmaster@etcconnect.com).
-  * _Accessing and Correcting Personal Information_.
-If this Site allows you to create an account with us, then you can review and update your personal information by logging into this Site, visiting your account profile page and making changes.
+  * _Accessing, Correcting and/or Deleting Personal Information_.
+If this Site allows you to create an account with us, then you can review and update your personal information by logging into this Site, visiting your account profile page and making changes, including submitting a request to delete your account information by sending us an email stating your request to [webmaster@etcconnect.com](mailto:webmaster@etcconnect.com).
   * _Online Behavioral Advertising_.
 Certain third-party advertising networks that deliver behavioral advertising are members of the Network Advertising Initiative (“NAI”).
 You can prevent NAI member companies from collecting preference data about you by visiting <http://www.networkadvertising.org/choices/>and following the NAI’s directions. _Note that if you opt out through the NAI, you will still receive advertising.
 In addition, if you opt out through the NAI and later delete your cookies, use a different browser or buy a new computer, you will need to renew your opt-out choice._